Prdevoney/STEAM_Simulation_Images/steam-websocket/README.md

 The web socket is used to receive messages from the client and execute the proper commands in the users container then send a response back to the client.

 ## Requests Structure:
-**This is how requests need to be structured when sent to the web socket, not all fields are required**
+**This is how requests need to be structured when sent to the web socket.
+Not all fields are required.**
 ```
 JSON
 {
     "question_id": "<id>",
     "term_type": "<terminal_type>",
+    "python_script": "<Monaco editor content>",
     "interactive_input": "<any valid input>",
-    "python_script": "<Monaco editor content>",
 }
 ```
 ## Fields: